libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 ## Introduction

-go-libp2p is the core networking component for many projects such as IPFS, Filecoin, the Ethereum Beacon Chain, and more.
+go-libp2p is the core networking component for many go-based implementations of projects such as Kubo (IPFS), Lotus (Filecoin), Prysm (the Ethereum Beacon Chain), and more.
-We as maintainers of go-libp2p, want to be able to observe the state of libp2p components and also enable our users to do the same in their production systems.
+We as maintainers of go-libp2p want to be able to observe the state of libp2p components and enable our users to do the same in their production systems.
-To that effect, we've been added instrumentation to collect metrics from various components over the last few months.
+To that effect, we've added instrumentation to collect metrics from various components over the last few months.
 In fact, they've already helped us debug some nuanced go-libp2p issues and helped with the development of features (discussed in detail below).
 Today, we'd like to share some of the choices we made, our learnings, and point you to resources that will help you monitor your deployments of go-libp2p.

-Check out the [links here](https://github.com/libp2p/go-libp2p/tree/master/dashboards/README.md#public-dashboards) to see the public dashboards of different libp2p components.
+Check out the [public dashboards](https://github.com/libp2p/go-libp2p/tree/master/dashboards/README.md#public-dashboards) to see the metrics different libp2p components in production.

 ## Why Prometheus?

 We were first faced with the question of choosing a metrics collection and monitoring system.
 Among our choices were Prometheus, OpenCensus, and OpenTelemetry.
 The details of the discussion can be found [here](https://github.com/libp2p/go-libp2p/issues/1356).

 We noticed that [OpenCensus creates a lot of allocations](https://github.com/libp2p/go-libp2p/issues/1955), which would lead to increased GC pressure.
 OpenTelemetry's metrics API is still unstable as of writing this blog.
 In contrast, Prometheus is performant (zero-alloc) and ubiquitous.
 This allows us to add metrics without sacrificing performance, even for frequently exercised code paths.
-We also added ready-to-use Grafana dashboards, since Grafana is the preferred visualization tool for a lot of our users.
+We also added ready-to-use Grafana dashboards, since Grafana is the preferred visualization tool for many of our users.

 ## How Users can enable Metrics